tillbiskup/trepr/docs/concepts.rst

 Concepts
 ========

-The trepr package is based on the ASpecD framework, aiming at complete reproducibility---and whereever possible replicability---of data acquisition, processing, and analysis.
+The trepr package is based on the ASpecD framework, aiming at complete reproducibility---and wherever possible replicability---of data acquisition, processing, and analysis.

 Dataset